 Here are the metrics we used to create our definitive ranking:

 - Legal Environment (30%) – Primarily, we considered states that have legalized medical and/or recreational marijuana, but also what types of cannabis businesses are allowed.
 These include growers/cultivators, manufacturers/processors, and dispensaries/retail shops.

 - Ease of Market Entry (25%) – Even for states where cannabis is legal, we wanted to know how many licenses are still available to new businesses and if it is currently possible to apply for a cannabis business license.

-- Market Entry Costs (20%) – Each state has widely varying application, registration, and required capital costs.
-The total of all three can range from just $250 to over $1 million.
+- Market Entry Costs (20%) – Each state has widely varying application, registration, cannabis insurance, and required capital costs.
+The total of all can range from just $250 to over $1 million.
 The lower the entry cost, the higher the ranking on our list.